by Iris Teo, MD FRCPC

 Epidermoid cysts are frequently found on the face, neck, and torso.

-The diagnosis is usually made after the entire cyst is surgically removed and sent to a pathologist for examination under the microscope.
+The diagnosis is usually made after the cyst is surgically removed and sent to a pathologist for examination under the microscope.

 Epidermoid cysts may break open or rupture.
-This can lead to pain and inflammation as keratin from inside the cyst spills into the surrounding tissue.
+This can lead to pain and inflammation as keratin inside the cyst spills into the surrounding tissue.
 When examined under the microscope, your pathologist may see specialized immune cells called multi-nucleated giant cells and other chronic inflammatory cells in the dermis around the ruptured cyst.